bjerre/UW-Wordpress-Child-Theme/README.md

 This theme is a child theme of the default TwentyEleven Wordpress theme.
 The goal is to keep all the TwentyEleven features while creating a branded theme.

+The UW Advancement theme is branched here since 0.2.0

 ## TODO

 1. Analytics